Icelandic Police: Uniform

-The police wear black uniforms marked with traditional black and white checked markings and the police star.
+The police wear navy dark uniforms marked with traditional black and white checked markings and the police star.
 The working uniform varies from a traditional service uniform (shirt and trousers) to tactical overalls.
 The old traditional Icelandic service uniform is now used as a dress uniform.
 The trousers patrol officers use are made from a fire-resistant material.

 Ranks

 Weaponry

-Although police officers carry only extendable batons and MK-4 OC-spray (pepper spray) whilst on duty, they are trained in the use of firearms and are issued firearms in certain situations.
+Although police officers carry only extendable batons and MK-4 OC-spray (pepper spray) whilst on duty, some officers have started to carry tasers but they are trained in the use of firearms and are issued firearms in certain situations.

 Most patrol vehicles are equipped with firearms in order to limit the response time needed in assignments that demand armed police.
 The firearms are stored in a special weapons locker.
 The special operations team, the Víkingasveitin, carry out their daily assignments armed.